 Conclusion

-Selecting the best database for your no-code app boils down to three key considerations: data volume, technical comfort, and budget.
-If you're working on a simple MVP with fewer than 5,000 records, Adalo's internal database is a solid choice, offering quick updates without requiring complex API setups.
-For teams needing real-time collaboration on spreadsheet-like data, Airtable or Google Sheets provide intuitive interfaces that don’t demand in-depth database knowledge.
-On the other hand, apps that need to handle millions of records or require advanced backend logic can benefit from enterprise-grade solutions like Xano, PostgreSQL, or MS SQL Server.
-And if your focus is on real-time mobile apps, Firebase ensures reliable data syncing across devices.
-Each of these options caters to different stages of growth, from MVPs to large-scale applications.
+For teams needing real-time collaboration on spreadsheet-like data, Airtable or Google Sheets provide intuitive interfaces that don't demand in-depth database knowledge.
+Apps that need to handle millions of records or require advanced backend logic can benefit from enterprise-grade solutions like Xano, PostgreSQL, or MS SQL Server.
+And if your focus is on real-time mobile apps with offline support, Firebase ensures reliable data syncing across devices.

 Start small and test thoroughly.
 Before committing to an external database, run full "Create, Read, Update, and Delete" (CRUD) tests to confirm that data flows seamlessly in both directions.
-Use dummy records in every field during your initial API setup - empty columns can often cause integration issues.
+Use dummy records in every field during your initial API setup—empty columns can often cause integration issues.
 These early testing steps will help you avoid costly errors and make informed budgeting decisions.

 Related Blog Posts